 Student Government: There are seven undergraduate student councils on the Beren and Wilf Campuses.
 These councils are responsible for programming and events for all undergraduates at YU.
-AS students may vote for and run for any council position for which they qualify according to the relevant student constitutions.
+AA and AS students may vote for and run for any council position for which they qualify according to the relevant student constitutions.
 Requirements for running or voting can include class standing, academic standing, and more.
-For more information about student councils, visit www.yu.edu/student-life/student-organizations.